Party faithful gather as vote tally for Bay of Plenty electorate begins

 Rutherford had worked for Rotorua mayor Tania Tapsell, a former National Party East Coast candidate, at Rotorua Lakes Council.

-Meanwhile, Labour supporters will be at Whareroa marae to support Bay of Plenty candidate Pare Taikato.
+Meanwhile, Labour supporters have gathered at Whareroa marae to support Bay of Plenty candidate Pare Taikato.
 Fellow Labour candidates are Jan Tinetti, for the Tauranga electorate, and Toni Boynton, for Waiariki.

 In May, the Labour Party selected Taikato after Bay of Plenty MP Angie Warren-Clark announced she was standing for election in Whangārei.

-Note: This story will be updated live as results roll in and with updates from reporters out and about in the electorate tonight.